-Overthinking in dating: The cost of sharing too much too soon (Exit the Loop)
+Overthinking in dating: Sharing too much too soon is not a connection

 This post is for you if you’ve ever mistaken intensity for intimacy and found yourself sharing too much too soon in dating.
 You share your deepest layers too fast, hoping it will act as a shortcut to closeness.
 You pour out your history, your fears, and your secrets, desperate for a sign that you are accepted.
 But when the dust settles, you aren’t closer, you’re just exposed.